Excel/VBA Range [11 Examples]

 An example of getting the values using a Range object

 In the first example of using Range, we will use the Value property of the Range object to get the value of the Sheet cells.
-Then we will display a few cells values in the message box.

 For that, we have the following Excel sheet with some dummy data of Product Information for the demos only.